 So either you can order everything in one go from the same website from where you are buying your bike and if not then you can use Amazon.de to buy that like I did.

-Below are the couple of things which I bought as an accessories for my Bike and Some which will be helpful for you:
+Below are a couple of things which I bought as an accessory for my Bike and Some which will be helpful for you:

 What are the Cycling Rules in Germany?